-Don'’t let your fear keep you out of the chair
+Don't let your fear keep you out of the chair

-If your palms start sweating and your heart starts pounding at the thought of visiting the
+If your palms start sweating and your heart starts pounding at the thought of visiting thedentist, you are not alone.
+The vast majority of individuals experience some anxiety toward

 dentistry.
 However, about 10 to 15 percent of the population suffers from high dental anxiety,